sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

     At the end of this tutorial you will know:

     1. :material-toolbox: How to export multi io neural network
-    2. :octicons-cross-reference-24: data type limitations of the NNEF representation
+    2. :octicons-cross-reference-24: Data type limitations of the NNEF representation

 !!! example "Prerequisite"